dcacciarelli/market-impact-renewables/README.md

-# Double Machine Learning for Electricity Prices
+# Double Machine Learning for Energy Analytics

 ## Overview
 This repository contains the code and data analysis related to the paper [**"Do we actually understand the impact of renewables on electricity prices?
 A causal inference approach"**](https://ieeexplore.ieee.org/document/11231232).
 The study investigates the causal effect of wind and solar penetration on electricity market prices using **Double Machine Learning (DML)** techniques.